-- To work with the Quality & Compliance Department to maintain an up to date and accurate Record of Processing Activities for PFS. - To work with the Quality & Compliance Department to maintain an up to date and accurate Information Asset Register for PFS. - To ensure that patient confidentiality is a principal consideration in all PFS projects, initiatives, and organisational developments, in line with the principle of data protection by design and by default (see page 9). - To ensure all PFS staff receive adequate and appropriate confidentiality training. - To chair the Records Management Group. - To approve all PFS policies and procedures concerning records management and the handling of patient identifiable data. - To raise concerns with the Data Protection Officer and Senior Information Risk Officer, as appropriate. - To report on matters concerning patient confidentiality and records management to the Board of Trustees. - To liaise with external providers on patient confidentiality matters. - To ensure that the details of the Guardian and Deputy Guardian are registered with NHS Digital.
+- To approve all PFS policies and procedures concerning records management and the handling of patient identifiable data. - To raise concerns with the Data Protection Officer and Senior Information Risk Officer, as appropriate. - To report on matters concerning patient confidentiality and records management to the Board of Trustees. - To liaise with external providers on patient confidentiality matters. - To ensure that the details of the Guardian and Deputy Guardian are registered with NHS Digital.

 At St Helena, the Caldicott Guardian is the Director of Care and the Deputy is the Medical Director.
-For more detail on the Caldicott Principles, see Page 19.
+For more detail on the Caldicott Principles, see Page 17.